 Most early mesothelioma diagnoses happen by accident through routine X-rays or blood tests.
 By the time someone identifies warning signs, the cancer often has spread, making it difficult for doctors to treat.

-Informing your primary care doctor about any history of asbestos exposure and seeking cancer screenings can help lead to an earlier-than-normal mesothelioma diagnosis and a much better chance of a potentially curative therapy.
+Informing your primary care doctor about any history of asbestos exposure and seeking cancer screenings can help lead to an earlier-than-normal mesothelioma diagnosis and a much better chance of qualifying for life-extending therapy.

 The exact stage of the cancer at the time of diagnosis — how far it has progressed — is impossible to predict through symptoms alone.
-Most patients are not diagnosed until stage III or IV because symptoms don’t develop until later stages.
+Most patients are not diagnosed until stage 3 or 4 because symptoms don’t develop until later stages.
 The earlier the cancer is caught, the better the prognosis.

 Doctors can provide chemotherapy drugs that shrink peritoneal mesothelioma tumors and slow the growth and spread of cancer.
 It can be given before, during or after surgery.
 In some cases, doctors offer chemotherapy as the only treatment option.
 Chemotherapy drugs considered effective in treatment include pemetrexed, cisplatin, carboplatin and gemcitabine.